ufs-community/ufs-mrweather-app/docs/UsersGuide/source/quickstart.rst

 namelist settings is referred to as  component set or "compset".
 The UFS MR Weather App has a shorthand naming convention for component sets that are supported out-of-the-box.

-To determine what out-of-the-box MR Weather App compsets are available in the release, use the following command:
+To determine what MR Weather App compsets are available in the release, use the following command:

 .. code-block:: console